Anisophyllea globosa

 Anisophyllea globosa is a tree of Borneo in the family Anisophylleaceae.
 The specific epithet globosa is from the Latin meaning "round", referring to the fruits.

 Description

 Anisophyllea globosa grows as a small tree up to 10 m tall with a trunk diameter of up to 10 cm.
 The bark is smooth.
 The round fruits measure up to 5.5 cm in diameter.

 Distribution and habitat

 Anisophyllea globosa is endemic to Borneo, where it is likely confined to Sabah.
-Its habitat is lowland secondary vegetation at around 50 m altitude.
+Its habitat is lowland secondary vegetation at around 50 m elevation.